CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

 23. **Item Quantity PopUp from Base Document**: A warning appears if the item quantity exceeds the ordered quantity in the related Purchase Order.
 You can either continue or block the action (for A/P Reserve Invoice, the action can only be blocked).

 24. **PopUp validation Expiry Date Item**: A warning will appear if the item has an expiration date that needs validation.
-This is based on the ProcessForce Item Details or an MS SQL query.
+This is based on CompuTec ProcessForce Item Details or an MS SQL query.

 25. **Move CatchWeight quantity difference to**: This option saves any quantity differences in the specified field in SAP Business One.
     <details>